-Levels of CK-MB may not rise in your blood within the first six hours after a heart attack.
+Levels of CK-MB do not rise in your blood within the first 4 to 6 hours after a heart attack.
 You may need to have repeated tests to see if you've had a heart attack.

 If you've had a heart attack, both CK-MB and the ratio of CK-MB to total CK will rise.
 The higher the ratio of CK-MB to CK, the more likely it is that you have a heart problem.

 Higher levels of CK-MB may also be caused by muscle damage elsewhere in your body, by diseases that affect your muscles, and by trauma to your chest.